-NAMA has made 26,000 individual credit decisions since inception, ranging from straightforward approvals for individual house sales through to highly complex and substantial applications.
-The average turnaround time for credit decisions within NAMA is currently less than 5 days (NAMA works to a target turnaround time of 7 days).
+NAMA has made more than 28,000 individual credit decisions since inception, ranging from straightforward approvals for individual house sales through to highly complex and substantial applications.
+The average turnaround time for credit decisions within NAMA is currently less than 4 days (NAMA works to a target turnaround time of 7 days).